 What does this mean for your school?

-Elementary school students are in large part members of the Digital generation.
-They’ll start to enter middle school next year.
+Elementary school students are inmembers of the Digital generation.
+They’ll start to enter high school next year.
 Still looking for elementary school textbooks?
 Look some more.
-Get them Nooks.
+Get them notebook computers or some type of tablet.
 That’s where their textbooks will be…or should be.

 Still thinking about a 1 to 1 technology initiative?
-Stop thinking and take action on making it happen before your school becomes irrelevant.
+Stop thinking and make it happen before your school becomes irrelevant.

 Parents want to be treated as unique individuals, and want their kids to be treated as such, because they’re concerned about how things affect “them” as individuals and not your school community.
 Policies and rules are for community order – and they believe that exceptions can and should be created for them.
 Don’t make “exceptions” – create “customizations.”